 Argan oil Vs Jojoba oil : which oil is better for your skin and hair?
 The main reason these 2 plant oils are often compared is because they share a key asset: high oleic and linoleic acid content.

 Oleic acid (omega-9) and linoleic acid (omega-6) are types of essential fatty acids.
 Deficiencies of these in the body can lead to skin problems and imbalances.

 One powerful benefit of these plant oils lies with their antioxidant and anti aging properties.
 Free radicals in the environment cause damage to our skin cells, proteins, and DNA (known as oxidative stress).
 This is why incorporating these oils in our skin care routine is crucial in fight against ageing.

-Jojoba oil is great for hair because of its ability to prevent dandruffs, prevent hair loss, while boosting moisture.
-Cliganic’s Jojoba oil is the best 100% pure oil for direct application on hair.
+√ Jojoba oil is great for skin because of its anti-microbial properties.
+It can be used to treat acne.
+It is also great for hair because of its ability to prevent dandruffs, prevent hair loss, while boosting moisture.
+Cliganic’s Jojoba oil is the best brand made with 100% pure jojoba oil.

-Argan oil is great for face because of its anti-aging, nourishing and anti-inflammatory properties.
-Golden Glow Face Oil is the Best Face oil with Argan Oil packed with other natural superfood for your skin!
+√ Argan oil is great for face because of its anti-aging, nourishing and anti-inflammatory properties.
+It is great for hair because it has the ability to repair damaged hair.
+Golden Glow Face Oil is the best face oil with Argan Oil packed with other natural superfood for your skin!

 Table of Contents

 - What is Argan Oil?